oscarpedrero/BloodyNotify/README.md

 - Added notifications when a user connect to the server
 - Added notifications when a user disconnects from the server
 </details>

+## Chat Commands - New feature

+`!notify help` : Command that returns all available commands `!notify reload` (Only Admins) : To reload the configuration of the user messages online, offline or death of the VBlood boss `!notify reload` : Turn on VBlood death notifications `!notify reload` : Turn off VBlood death notifications

 # Configuration